Clarify an Issue Brought up by a Reviewer of Riverstone Audio' Vacuum Tube Pin Straightener

+Let me preface my comments by stating that a 1-star review that appeared on Amazon is TOTAL NONSENSE and likely from a competitor.
+The reviewer had some kind of axe to grind, or was simply clueless about the use of a pin straightener.
 Out of the THOUSANDS of pin straighteners we have sold over the past five years we have had ONLY TWO (yes, two) pin straighteners returned for ANY type of defect (one return was for damage to the tin storage box provided with our straighteners, the other for discoloration of the laser engraved logo on the straightener).
 Considering the number of Riverstone Audio pin straighteners that are in use by professional tube sellers, amplifier repair shops, guitarists/bands and our many customers with tube-based audio amplifiers, this is a REMARKABLY low return rate for this product and an overwhelming stamp of approval by the end users.

-The main question then is whether pin abrasion from when using a hardened pin straightener made from wear resistant metals poses issues for the long-term health of a vacuum tube.
+Riverstone Audio straighteners have ALWAYS been deburred, honed and inspected.
+Indeed, as part of our detailed final QC inspection, 7 and 9 pin tubes are inserted into ALL pin straighteners we manufacture - never an issue.
+Riverstone's pin straighteners are manufactured with great attention to detail, including a final polish to the outer surface.
+The main question then, is whether pin abrasion encountered when using a pin straightener made from wear resistant metals poses issues for the long-term health of a vacuum tube.
 The answer is NO -- the small amount amount of pin abrasion inherent in the use of a properly machined and hardened pin straightener will not have a detrimental impact on tube performance or tube life.
-In fact, our staff metallurgist would argue that abrasion can be benificial, as it removes contamination such as oxides corrosion from tube pins, thereby improving electrical contact between the pins and tube socket (indeed, the pins of vintage tubes are sometimes cleaned by using abrasive paper or a dremel grinder).
+In fact, our staff metallurgist would argue that slight abrasion can be beneficial, as it removes contamination such as oxides corrosion from tube pins, thereby improving electrical contact between the pins and tube socket (indeed, the pins of vintage tubes are sometimes cleaned by using abrasive paper or a hand grinder).
 Our staff metallurgist would also remind tube amplifier users that minor abrasion occurs on the surface of the pin each time a tube is inserted or removed from an amplifier socket.
 From an engineering perspective, the pins used on vacuum tubes are robust; abrasion and scratches on the surface of a pin will not affect either the function or the life of a tube.

 James at Riverstone Audio